-Tranquilizer Withdrawal Symptoms and Signs and Detoxification
+Tranquilizer Withdrawal Symptoms & Detox

 Tranquilizers are a group of drugs used in the treatment of anxiety or sleep disorders.
 Tranquilizers work through calming the patient’s nervous system and have many of the same effects as alcohol.
 Because they are so successful in reducing anxiety, tranquilizers are commonly abused.
 Tranquilizer withdrawal can result when the use of the drug is discontinued.